-How does conveyancing in Rusholm differ for new build properties?
+How does conveyancing in Rusholm differ for newly converted properties?

-Most buyers of new build residence in Rusholm contact us having been asked by the seller to exchange contracts and commit to the purchase even before the premises is finished.
-This is because new home sellers in Rusholm usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Rusholm come to us having been asked by the builder to sign contracts and commit to the purchase even before the premises is finished.
+This is because house builders in Rusholm usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Rusholm or who has acted in the same development.

 Over the last few months I have been searching for a ground for flat up to £245,000 and identified one near me in Rusholm I like with open areas and transport links nearby, however it's only got 52 years unexpired on the lease.
 I can't really find anything else in Rusholm in this price bracket, so just wondered if I would be making a mistake buying a short lease?